Wojtekb30/Helper-widget/README.md

 Wolfram Alpha API website: https://products.wolframalpha.com/simple-api/documentation

-After pasting the valid API key, just run the Python script as any other one and use the program.
+After pasting the valid API key, just run the Python script and use the program.

 <b> How to use the program? </b>